-Section B - The School
+2. Section B - The School

-Type of echool Eros School (mainstream) Type of school Free School (mainstream) Opening Date September 2024 (earliest) Character/ethos of school There is an expectation the approved provider will have a clear vision for this new school.
-This will include a coherent statement of the underlying principles and ethos the school will adhere to and how these will help deliver the aspirations Norfolk County Council have for the school.
+Type of school Primary Free School Opening Date September 2024 (earliest and subject to planning permission) Character/ethos of school There is an expectation the approved provider will have a clear vision for this new school.
+This will include a coherent statement of the underlying principles and ethos the school will adhere to and how these will help deliver the aspirations Norfolk County Council have set out in this document.
 We are looking for a provider with a record of accomplishment for outstanding or good education and a strong record of school improvement.
 The curriculum should be broad, balanced and delivered in an inspiring and exciting way.
 High educational standards with a resolute focus on ensuring children can reach their potential are a key requirement.
 At the same time, the school must show a strong moral and caring ethos, ensuring children have the care and support they need to thrive.
 The school must be fully inclusive.
 The approved provider should be able to demonstrate how they will work in partnership with Norfolk County Council, other local schools and other agencies and organisations, to support individual children and to use their expertise to raise standards in other schools.
 This includes working with local early years settings and secondary schools to help ensure successful transitions between educational phases.
-It should also support our Flourish ambition .
-Phase of education and age range Primary, 4 - 11 years Gender Co-educational Pupil capacity The school has been designed for a two form entry primary phase school.
+Phase of education and age range Primary, 4 - 11 years Gender Mixed Pupil capacity The school has been designed for a 2 form entry (2FE).
 We will work with the approved provider to balance the availability of places against local demand and to minimise the impact on neighbouring primary schools.
-Planned initial PAN, number of forms of entry on opening and expected rate of growth Initially the PAN will be 30 in Reception, growing year on year until the school has reached capacity of 420 pupils; 60 PAN.
+Planned initial PAN, number of forms of entry on opening and expected rate of growth Initially the PAN will be 30 in Reception, growing year on year until the school has reached capacity of 420 pupils.
 However, this will be reviewed and depend on demand for primary school places from local housing developments and the age range of children moving into the area.
-See Appendix C for the proposed growth by cohort.
+See Appendix B for the proposed growth by cohort.
 Proposed admission arrangements and catchment area Admissions are determined by the admission authority but must prioritise local children and fully comply with the school admissions code.
-The admission number in the school will be 60 in all age groups i.e. 2 forms of entry.
+The admission number in the school will be 60 in all age groups i.e. 2 FE.
+See above regarding the initial PAN.
 All proposers will be expected to follow the DfE School Admission Code and the School Admissions Appeals Code.
-Proposers will be required to participate in Norfolk County Council's co-ordinated scheme for admissions and the Council's in- year admissions procedure.
+Proposers will be required to participate in Norfolk County Council's co-ordinated scheme for admissions and the Council's in-year admissions procedure.